ItsJamesMurray/blog/posts/20200219_buildingstrumm4.md

 ---
 title: "Building Strumm: Updates from 4 months in"
-description: "The first post written in Markdown"
+slug: "building-strumm-updates-from-4-months-in"
+description: "A lot has changed since the last update.
+I'm starting to get it to a position where I might be able to launch soon."
 date: 2020-02-19
-slug: "building-strumm-updates-from-4-months-in"
 ---

 [I recently read that 90% of beginner guitar players give up within a year, according to Fender.](https://www.musicradar.com/amp/news/90-of-beginner-guitar-players-give-up-within-a-year-says-fender) That is crazy!